Skip to content

 Combining Traditional Nawabi Motifs with Modern Minimalism

-Here are some ways to mix these styles:
+Here are ways to blend these styles:

 • Use one Nawabi pattern as the main focus

-• Simplify complex Nawabi designs
+• Make complex Nawabi designs simpler

-• Add Nawabi-inspired shapes to minimalist backgrounds
+• Put Nawabi-inspired shapes in minimalist layouts

 Case Studies: Nawabi Meets Minimalism in Home Decor